 - Free Returns on all Orders

-The shoulder is a complex joint which needs to allow for the large range of movement the arm enjoys, whilst providing enough strength and stability to allow humans to push, pull and carry weight’s exceeding their own body weight.
-Whilst the joint allows a greater range of movement than any other in the body this flexibility means that a shoulder injury is fairly common.
+The shoulder is a complex joint that needs to allow for the large range of movement the arm enjoys, as well as provide enough strength and stability to allow humans to push, pull and carry heavy objects exceeding their own body weight.
+Whilst the joint allows a greater range of movement than any other in the body, this flexibility means that a shoulder injury is fairly common.

-The shoulder is made up of three bones; the clavicle, scapula and humerus.
+The shoulder is made up of three bones - the clavicle, scapula and humerus.
 What we would normally refer to as the shoulder joint is where the head of the humerus (upper arm) attaches to the scapula (shoulder blade).
 The rounded head of the humerus forms a ‘ball and socket joint’ with the scapula.
-This allows for rotation at the joint as well as hinge like movement of the arm up and away from the body.
-The shoulder is kept stable by muscles and tendons which are collectively known as the rotator cuff.
+This allows for rotation at the joint as well as hinge-like movement of the arm up and away from the body.
+The shoulder is kept stable by muscles and tendons that are collectively known as the rotator cuff.
 Despite the actions of the muscles, tendons and ligaments of the shoulder to provide stability, the large range of motion means the joint is more susceptible to dislocations and other painful conditions when compared to other joints in the human body.

 Some of the more common causes of a shoulder injury include:

 Frozen shoulder, also referred to as shoulder contracture or adhesive capsulitis, is caused by the thickening and inflammation of the flexible tissue that encapsulates the joint of the shoulder.
 The cause of the ailment is not known but the factors that can contribute to developing the ailment include having had shoulder surgery previously, suffering from a shoulder injury in the past, health conditions such as a stroke or heart disease, diabetes or a condition called Dupuytrens contracture, where small lumps created by thickened tissue appear in the fingers and hands.